What Is LIHEAP?

 - Ventilation and moisture control measures

 To apply for the IHWAP program, households need to provide many of the same documents needed to apply for LIHEAP.
-However, IHWAP is based on annual household income, rather than monthly income.
-IHWAP serves households that are up to 200 percent of the federal poverty level.
+However, IHWAP is based on annual household income rather than monthly income.
+The household’s combined income must be at or below 150 percent of the federal poverty level for state funds and 200 percent of the federal poverty level if using federal funding.

 When Can My Household Apply for Financial Assistance?